navidgh67/kubernetes/README.md

 **This example shows how ServiceAccount, Service, and Pod work together to create a complete, externally accessible application with proper identity and networking!**

 ## Services and Networking

+### Microservices Communication Pattern

+Most Kubernetes clusters run hundreds or thousands of microservices apps.
+Each one sits behind its own Service for a reliable name and IP.
+When one app talks to another, it actually talks to the Service in front of it.
+Any time we say an app needs to find or talk to another app, we mean it needs to find or talk to the Service in front of it.

 ### Pod Network